So which family group do you belong to?

 Since I have been on the internet, I have become increasingly aware of

-the numbers of Pallisers in the Catalonia area of Spain.
-There are probably
+the numbers of Pallisers in the Catalonia area of

-combined Pallisers and Pallisters in the English phone books.
-It begs the
+spelling) in the Spanish telephone books, than there are combined Pallisers and Pallisters in the English phone books.
+It

-question: who came first, the English Pallisers or the Spanish Pallisers?
-The
+begs the question: who came first, the English Pallisers

-English paliser is said to derive from a ‘maker of palings and fences’.
-The
+or the Spanish Pallisers?
+The English paliser is said to derive from a ‘maker of palings and

-Spanish palicer is said to derive from someone who worked with fur pelts.
-So,
+fences’.
+The Spanish palicer is said to derive from

-are these two distinct origins of the same surname?
-There were Pallisers in Catalonia at least from the mid-16th
+same surname?
+There were Pallisers in Catalonia at least

-century.
-From the Menorcan Pallisers descends Francisco
+from the mid-16th century.
+From the Menorcan Pallisers descends Francisco Sintes Pellicer, an

-County, Florida.
-Those from MENORCA
+from MENORCA

 have been uploaded to WorldConnect at Rootsweb.
-Those from mainland SPAIN are
+Those from mainland SPAIN are still being

-still being worked on. |
+worked on. |

 UNGROUPED PALLISERS &